lucisgit/docker-moodle-dev/README.md

 ## Credits

-* Ed Boraas for minimalistic [apache image](https://hub.docker.com/r/eboraas/apache/) used as base here.
+* Ed Boraas for minimalistic [Docker apache image](https://hub.docker.com/r/eboraas/apache/) used as base in this .